-For example, in my MLS, listing agents are required to tell buyer's agents if the seller will not accept list price, but not all MLS companies require that disclosure.
+In some Multiple Listing Services (MLS), listing agents are required to tell buyer's agents if the seller will not accept list price, but not all MLS companies require that disclosure.

-How To Figure Out an Offer Price for a Short Sale
+How to Figure Out an Offer Price for a Short Sale

 So, the short sale bank will hire a BPO agent and pay that agent less than $100 to produce a BPO.
 That agent might be a local agent or the agent might live out of the area.
-It's the luck of the draw.
-But many BPO agents will look at the sold comparable sales within a 1/2 mile radius of the subject property.
+But many BPO agents will look at the comparable sales within a half-mile radius of the subject property.
 They will compare homes of similar age and square footage.
 You can do the same thing.

 The Different Types of Offer Prices for a Short Sale

-While there are a number of ways to compute market value, not every BPO agent utilizes all the tools available to an agent.
+While there are a number of ways to compute market value, not every BPO agent uses all the tools available to an agent.
 A BPO agent might only consider the last 3 months of sold homes closest to the subject property.
 The agent might disregard location, condition, unique factors, and trends such as lower prices on active and pending listings.